January 27, 2023

 Quarantine after exposure:

-All AFRH residents, regardless of vaccination or asymptomatic status, who have a qualifying exposure to COVID (see definition, which includes returning from an inpatient stay) will receive rapid antigen tests for COVID.
-Testing is advised on days 1, 3, and 5.
+All AFRH residents, regardless of vaccination or asymptomatic status, who have a known qualifying exposure to COVID (see definition, which includes returning from an inpatient stay) will receive rapid tests for COVID.
+Testing is advised on days 1 and 5.
 Testing is generally not recommended for asymptomatic exposed residents that have recovered from COVID infection in the prior 30 days.

-The time period for quaratine is as follows:
+The time period for quaratine, if required, is as follows:

-- Residents who do not complete testing may exit quarantine after 10 days if they develop no symptoms.
+- Residents who do not complete testing may exit quarantine after 10 days if they develop no symptoms and cannot wear a mask.

-Residents should limit interactions with others and their movements around the facility as much as possible.
-To that end, staff will monitor and assist residents in quarantine as described in the Management and Treatment section above.
 Residents who have been exposed to COVID should NOT be cohorted with residents with confirmed COVID.
-Campus Administrators are responsible for managing cohorting decisions based on staffing availability and other factors.
+Campus Administrators, in collaboration with chiefs of healthcare services and resident services, are responsible for managing cohorting decisions based on staffing availability and other factors.

 A resident who tests positive or develops any symptoms during this period will move to the isolation protocol below.